-Mercedes CLA saloon review
+Mercedes CLA review - are looks everything?

 "The latest Mercedes CLA is better to drive and more stylish than its predecessor"

 - Great interior

 - Tight rear headroom

 Verdict - Is the Mercedes CLA a good car?

 If the striking looks and improved handling of the CLA hold appeal over the Mercedes A-Class saloon and hatchback, you'll only need to look past the extra cost and poor rear headroom.
 In our favourite CLA 200 AMG Line Executive trim, the Mercedes is undeniably appealing next to its rivals, and things only get better when you sit inside – even if we think removing a physical infotainment is a mark against the facelift.